SWE574-Nerds/wiki-eureka/Onat-Bas.md

 way the application will run in containers orchestrated with docker-compose.
 - Postgres binding is established, the DB that's being used is also created via docker-compose.
 - Class diagram is being created.
 Use-case diagrams are opened for discussion in github issues.

+## Week 4

+- As proposed and accepted by the team, the API documentation with swagger has been established.
+- Infrastructure work on backend service is made such as:
+1. Implementation of API base.
+2. Implementation of certain API endpoints.
+3. Implementation of Token based API authentication.
+- Endpoints required for mobile to work for third milestone has been implemented.
+Mobile is ready to go.
+- A Content provider for image sources is implemented and provided as a docker image with the source code.
+1. This is important because w want the data tobe completely independent from our codebase.
+2. Content provider maintenance is a pain to handle within the application.
+So it's been delegated to it's own service.
+- Backend microservice refactored in such a way images will always be hosted in the above-mentioned `image` service.
+- Peer reviewing tasks are executed.
+- Ontotext graphDB Python SDK is being researched, we will have a working annotation Proof-of-concept soon.